-Our amended and restated certificate of incorporation that will be in effect on the closing of this offering recognizes that certain directors, principals, officers, employees and/or other representatives of Altice N.V., A4 S.A. and their affiliates may serve as our directors, officers or agents and that Altice N.V., A4 S.A. and their affiliates, and members of our board of directors designated by Altice N.V. and A4 S.A. pursuant to the stockholders' agreement, may now engage, may continue to engage and may in the future engage in the same or similar activities or related lines of business as those in which we, directly or indirectly, may engage and/or other business activities that overlap with or compete with those in which we, directly or indirectly, may engage.
-In the amended and restated certificate of incorporation we have renounced our rights to certain business opportunities and the amended and restated certificate of incorporation provides that none of Altice N.V., A4 S.A. or any director designated to our board of directors by Altice N.V. have any duty to refrain from, directly, engaging in the same or similar business activities or lines of businesses in which we or any of our affiliates engage in or are reasonably likely to engage, or otherwise competing with us, or have any duty to communicate such opportunities to us, unless such opportunities arise in or are predominantly related to North America.
-The amended and restated certificate of incorporation further provides that, to the fullest extent permitted by law, none of Altice N.V., A4 S.A. or any director designated to our board of directors by Altice N.V. shall be liable to us or our stockholders for breach of any fiduciary duty solely because they engage in such activities.
+Our amended and restated certificate of incorporation that will be in effect on the closing of this offering recognizes that Mr. Drahi and certain directors, principals, officers, employees and/or other representatives of Altice N.V., A4 S.A. and their affiliates (each such director, principal, officer, employee and/or other representative, an "Altice Group Representatives") may serve as our directors, officers or agents and that Mr. Drahi, Altice N.V., A4 S.A., the Altice Group Representatives and their respective affiliates, and members of our board of directors designated by Altice N.V. and A4 S.A. pursuant to the stockholder's agreement (the "Designated Directors"), may now engage, may continue to engage and may in the future engage in the same or similar activities or related lines of business at their nesticities that overlap with or compete with those in which we, directly or indirectly, may engage.
+In the amended and restated certificate of incorporation provides that none of Mr. Drahi, Altice N.V., A4 S.A., any Altice Group Representative, any Designated Director, or their respective affiliates, have any duty to refrain from, directly or indirectly, engaging in the same or similar business activities or lines of businesses in which we or any of our affiliates engage or are reasonably likely to engage, or otherwise competing with us or any of our affiliates, or have any duty to communicate such opportunities to us, unless such opportunities arise in or are predominantly related to North America.
+The amended and restated certificate of incorporation further provides that, to the fullest extent permitted by law, none of Mr. Drahi, Altice N.V., A4 S.A., any Altice Group Representative, any Designated Director (including any Designated Director who serves as one of our officers) or any of the foregoing persons' affiliates shall be liable to us or our stockholders for breach of any fiduciary duty solely because they engage in such activities.